Strong CP problem, theta term and QCD topological properties: theta -dependence and the strong CP problem

 gives the upper bound $|\theta| \lesssim 10^{-10}$ for the value of the $\theta$ parameter.
 So why not fixing directly $\theta=0$ in $\mathcal{L}_{\theta}$?
 If we only considered QCD, independently of the other sectors of the Standard Model, this would indeed be possible: it would be enough to impose from the beginning local gauge invariance, renormalizability, and invariance under parity to obtain $\mathcal{L}_{\theta}$ with $\theta=0$.

 To discuss why this is not possible when considering the whole Standard Model we have to introduce one last ingredient: the chiral anomaly \cite{Adler:1969gk, Bell:1969ts}.
-If we consider a four dimensional gauge theory coupled to a single flavor of quark, the chiral rotation
+If we consider a four-dimensional gauge theory coupled to a single flavor of quark, the chiral rotation

 can be shown to be equivalent to a complex rotation of the mass and to a shift of the $\theta$ angle (see, e.~g., \cite{Weinberg2Book}):